-Further, with the advent of global competitiveness and market liberalization, our prevailing extension system has to be strengthened with innovative extension approaches to tackle the recent challenges in fisheries viz., climate change, weather aberrations, dwindling resources and quality and safety of products; so that fishers can adjust their production portfolio keeping eye upon the emerging trends in food consumerism in domestic as well as global markets.
-Grooming fishers with proper information support for taking right decision related to fish production essentially requires a strong network of extension systems, supported with government initiatives and strong linkage among extension scientists and functionaries working for fishery sector development.
-This would ensure the livelihood security of millions of fisher communities by improving the quality production and creating better job opportunities, which intends to bring out planned changes to meet the needs of the present generation without compromising the future generation's requirements.
+With the advent of global competitiveness and market liberalization, our prevailing extension system has to be strengthened with innovative extension approaches to tackle the recent challenges in agriculture viz., climate change and weather aberrations, dwindling resources and population stress, so that farmers can adjust their production portfolio keeping eye upon the emerging trends in food consumerism in domestic as well as global markets.
+Grooming farmers with information support for taking right decision to improve their production in agriculture and allied fields essentially requires a strong network of extension systems, along with government initiatives and strong linkage among extension scientists and functionaries working for agricultural development.
+This would ensure the livelihood security of millions of farmers by improving the quality production and creating of better job opportunities in rural areas, which intends to bring out planned changes to meet the needs of the present generation without compromising the future generation's requirements.

-Innovative extension approaches for technology dissemination in fisheries
+Innovative extension approaches for technology dissemination

-Earlier in developing countries, the extension personnel were involved in diffusion of farm technologies generated by public research organizations, mostly disseminated through appropriate mechanism, viz., On Farm Trials (OFT), frontline demonstrations (FLD), field visits, fishers' meetings, media use, etc. This process had the conceptual backup from the 'diffusion of innovation' model.
-But in the last two decades, the paradigm shifts in development pivots to the enhanced concern for future generations to meet their basic needs, accordingly the nature, design and integration of fisheries technologies are drawing attention of the extension professionals and practitioners across the globe.
-In India, different models for transfer of technology have been tested and some robust extension approaches have been validated.
-Furthermore, the frontline extension system of the country has been revisited and sharpened through fishers oriented approaches for technology adaptation and dissemination.
-The extension system in India has been designed to move beyond technology and beyond commodity through reciprocal fishersresearch-extension linkages.
-Fish farmers still suffer from lack of access to appropriate services like credit, inputs, market, extension, technologies etc. Keeping eye upon this, the World Development Report has focused on need to restructure and revamp agricultural extension system as a tool for realizing the growth potential of farm sector against the widening demandsupply pressures for ensuring sustainable fisheries, inclusive, pro-poor socio-economic development.
-Therefore, participatory technology development and participatory extension approaches emerged as a part of integration of the 'interdependence model' and the 'innovation systems framework' that offered more inclusive ways of involving the institution in technology generation, customization and diffusion.
+Earlier in developing countries, the extension personnel were involved in diffusion of farm technologies generated by public research organizations, mostly disseminated through appropriate mechanism, viz., On Farm Trials (OFT), frontline demonstrations (FLD), field visits, farmers' meetings, media use, etc. This process had the conceptual backup from the 'diffusion of innovation' model.
+But in the last two decades, the paradigm shift in development pivots to the enhanced concern for future generations to meet their basic needs, accordingly the nature of agricultural technology design and integration is drawing attention of the extension professionals and practitioners across the globe.
+In India, different models for transfer of farm technology have been tested and also robust extension education approaches have been validated.
+Furthermore, the frontline extension system of the country has been sharpened through more farmer-centric approaches for technology adaptation and dissemination.
+The extension system in India has been designed to move beyond technology and beyond commodity through ensured reciprocal farmer-research-extension linkages.
+Farm producers located at far-off and those unreached still suffer from lack of access to appropriate services like credit, inputs, market, extension, technologies etc. Keeping eye upon this, the World Development Report had focused on need to restructure and revamp agricultural extension system as a pivot for realizing the growth potential of farm sector against the widening demand-supply pressures for ensuring sustainable, inclusive, and pro-poor agricultural and economic development.
+Therefore, farmer's participatory technology development and client's participatory extension approaches emerged as a part of integration of the 'interdependence model' and the 'innovation systems framework' that offered more inclusive ways of involving the institution in technology generation, diffusion and use of new knowledge.
 Extension approaches have to be redefined depending upon the components involved for sustainable growth and livelihood security of the farmers for which a conceptual framework has to be developed in response to recognizing and considering different livelihood assets viz., human, social, physical, natural and financial resources.
-Some of the following innovative extension approaches originating from multiple sources must be adopted on trial basis to make fisheries more lucrative and sustainable which can be replicated in the fishery sector interwoven with numerous challenges like increased production with sustained natural resources, growing market demand for processed products having entrepreneurial opportunities, protection and conservation of environment, and promoting international trade.
+Some of the following innovative extension approaches originating from multiple sources must be adopted on trial basis to make agriculture more profitable to provide food, nutrition and livelihood security to farmers, which can be replicated in the fishery sector interwoven with numerous issues including increased production with sustained natural resources, growing market demand for processed products having entrepreneurial opportunities, protection and conservation of environment, and even international trade.